MightyPork/sbmp/esp8266/README.md

 How to use it
 -------------

+The `library/esp_includes/` folder contains some custom headers needed, mostly taken from *libesphttpd* and the SDK.
+You may want to copy those to your project and adjust as needed.

 Some example code on how to set up UART and SBMP are in the `example/` folder, though take it more as an inspiration rather than a working example.

-The `esp_includes/` folder contains some custom headers needed, mostly taken from of libesphttpd.

-Rest of the example folder is more or less my own code and bits from the IoT SDK.

-`serial.c` configues the UARTs (UART0 for SBMP, UART1 to print debug messages with os_printf).
+- `serial.c` configues the UARTs (UART0 for SBMP, UART1 to print debug
+  messages with os_printf).
 It also handles the Rx interrupts.

-`datalink.c` configures SBMP.
+- `datalink.c` configures SBMP.

+If you get compile errors, and figure them out, please let me know so I can add a note here.